michael2012z/BitBible/markdown/JPS/files/Exod.md

 14. And HaShem said unto Moses: 'Write this for a memorial in the book, and rehearse it in the ears of Joshua: for I will utterly blot out the remembrance of Amalek from under heaven.'

-15. And Moses built an altar, and called the name of it Adonai-nissi.That is, The LORD is my banner.
+15. And Moses built an altar, and called the name of it Adonai-nissi.

 16. And he said: 'The hand upon the throne of HaShem: HaShem will have war with Amalek from generation to generation.'